 Once you’re satisfied that the interiors are clean, reassemble the dishwasher.

-Then, run one more cycle to rinse everything and clean out any hidden food particles that may have been loosened up from scrubbing.
-A quick cycle wash will do for this step as you don’t need anything to be deep cleaned.
+Then, run one more cycle to rinse everything and clean out any hidden food particles that may have loosened up from scrubbing.
+A quick cycle wash will do for this step, as you don’t need to deep clean anything.

 Step 7: Clean The Exterior Of The Dishwasher

-If you’re feeling ambitious, you could also use this opportunity to move the dishwasher and clean under it, on top, and on its sides if the unit is not built in!
+If you’re feeling ambitious, you can also use this opportunity to move the dishwasher.
+Clean under, on top, and around the sides of the unit.
+And don’t forget the gasket (otherwise known as the seal)!

 How To Maintain Your Dishwasher